matteo14c/HaploCoV/docs/source/data.rst

 To run HaploCoV you **need** SARS-CoV-2 genome sequences and associated metadata.

-Right now the  `GISAID <https://gisaid.org>`_ database is the most complete and up to date point of access to obtain SARS-CoV-2 data.
+Right now the  `GISAID <https://gisaid.org>`_ EpiCoV database is the most complete and up to date point of access to obtain SARS-CoV-2 genomic data and associated metadata.
 Authorized users can download the complete collection of SARS-CoV-2 genome assemblies and their metadata by following the procedure illustrated in the figure below.

 .. figure:: _static/fig1.png